 Kendrick School offers the A level curriculum in the Sixth Form.
-Places will be offered to students born between 1 September 2001 and 31 August 2002 and/or who will be in Year 11 at the time of application.
+Applications will be accepted from students born between 1 September 2004 and 31 August 2005 and/or who will be in Year 11 at the time of application.

 Applications must be made directly to Kendrick School, not to the Local Authority.